zotoio/x-fidelity/README.md

 4. Install the x-fidelity CLI on the server.
 5. Configure the CLI to:
    - Run on startup in server mode (`--mode server`)
-   - Point to your rules directory cloned from GitHub (`--localConfig ../rule-repo/config`)
+   - Point to your rules directory cloned from GitHub (`--localConfigPath ../rule-repo/config`)
    - Optionally set the port to listen on (`--port <port>`)
 6. Create a simple CI pipeline step 'framework fidelity' after git repo clone to workspace:
    - Install the x-fidelity CLI